 Duncan Miller is a family doctor who has been in practice in Vancouver since 1995.
 He obtained a Bachelor of Science in Microbiology from the University of British Columbia in 198, followed by a Medical Degree from UBC in 1991.
 He completed his training with a Rotating Internship at Dalhousie University, Halifax, Nova Scotia in 2002.
 Prior to assuming his present practice, he worked as a locum tenens throughout south eastern British Columbia.

 Duncan has a keen interest in teaching, and has lectured at Mt.
 St. Joseph’s and St. Paul’s Hospitals, as well as Richmond General Hospital.
-He is also involved in teaching second year family practice residents going through the UBC program.
-Duncan is a regular guest on the Shaw Cable television program “Urban Rush” where he discusses a variety of medical topics.
+He is also involved in teaching second-year family practice residents going through the UBC program.
+Duncan was a regular guest on the Shaw Cable television program “Urban Rush” where he discusses a variety of medical topics.

 Position: Director and member of the Medical Campaigns Committee